-Although candidacy status has been attained, the Athletic Training Major is not yet CAAHEPaccredited.
+Although candidacy status has been attained, the Athletic Training Major is not yet CAAHEP-accredited.
 Accreditation is anticipated during the 2003 calendar year.
 However, if accreditation is not achieved prior to 2004, graduating students will not be eligible to sit for the NATABOC exam post-bachelor degree, but would need to complete an accredited entry-level master's degree program.
 It is, therefore, vital that all students interested in pursuing the Athletic Training Major be advised, at entrance, by a faculty advisor in the Athletic Training Education Program and must communicate with that advisor on a regular basis.

 Admission Requirements.
 Admission into the Athletic Training Major is competitive and highly selective.
 Applicants meeting the minimum requirements listed below are not guaranteed admission into the major.
-Applications for fall semester are due by March 30 of the student's freshman year.
+Applications for fall semester ATEP admission are due by March 31 each year.
 Selections are made pending final spring semester grades.
 The following are the minimum requirements for admission.
 (Transfer students must be accepted to ULV prior to applying to the major):

-1. Completion of 30 semester hours with a minimum overall GPA of 2.5.
+1. Completion of 28 semester hours with a minimum overall GPA of 2.5.

+Programs - Athletic Training and Music

-2. Completion of MSS 235 and MSS 237, and BIOL 101 or BIOL 201 with a combined minimum GPA of 2.5.
+- 2. Completion of MSS 235 and MSS 237, and BIOL 101 or BIOL 201 with a combined minimum GPA of 2.5.

-3. 75 athletic training observation hours and a performance evaluation.
+- 3. 75 athletic training observation hours and a performance evaluation.

-4. A physical examination by an M.D. with verification of ability to perform ergonomic tasks and compliance with program's Technical Standards (listed in ULV's ATEP Handbook).1
+- 4. A physical examination by an M.D. with verification of ability to perform ergonomic tasks and compliance with program's Technical Standards (listed in ULV's "ATEP Policies and Procedures Manual").1

-5. Verification of current immunizations, including Hepatitis B, Hepatitis A, MMR, tetanus, polio, and a negative TB test.
+- 5. Verification of current immunizations, including Hepatitis B, MMR, tetanus, polio, and a negative TB test.

-6. Three letters of recommendation, two professional and one personal.
+- 6. Three letters of recommendation.

 - 7. Current First Aid/CPR certification.

 - 8. A completed ATEP Application Form.

 - 9. A written essay.

 - 10. An interview.

-ATEP is a rigorous and intense program.
-The Technical Standards establish the essential qualities considered necessary for students admitted to ATEP to achieve the knowledge, skills, and competencies of an entry-level athletic trainer and meet the expectations of CAAHEP.
-All students must meet the Technical Standards to be admitted to and continue in ATEP.
-In the event a student is unable to fulfill the Technical Standards, with or without reasonable accommodation, he or she will not be admitted to or retained in ATEP.

-It is possible to complete the Athletic Training Education Program in two years, if the student has completed an A.A. at a California Community College, has a minimum overall transfer GPA of 2.75, and has completed all of the following six courses with a minimum grade of 2.0: one semester courses in college biology with lab, human anatomy, and human physiology, and college courses equivalent to MSS 151, MSS 237, and MSS 325.
+The scoring rubric for the ATEP selection process is included in the "ATEP Policies and Procedures Manual," available in downloadable form at www.ulv.edu/athletictraining